TheGeniusL/esphome-tuya-curtain/README.md

-Big thanks to Iphong for orignal code.
+Big thanks to Iphong for the orignal code.
 Just made a few adjustments for the code to work with my zemismart curtains.

 # ESPHome firmware for Tuya Curtain